Pull Cord Won't Retract?

-Yep, it's that time of the year again to pull out the lawn mower and start the weekly ritual of mowing your lawn.
-But when you give that cord a good hard pull the cord doesn't retract like it supposed to, or worse, the mower fires up for a minute and the cord is whipped back, you hear some funky grinding noise, and the mower dies.
-Subsequent pulls on the cord are futile because the cord won't retract, now what?
+Uh, oh.
+It's time to mow the lawn, but when you give that cord a good hard pull the cord doesn't retract like it's supposed to.
+Or worse, the mower fires up for a minute and the cord is whipped back, you hear some funky grinding noise, and the mower dies.
+Subsequent pulls on the cord are futile because the cord won't retract.
+Now what?

 No problem!
 This is one of the most common problems I see with lawn mowers.
 It's an easy fix.